bengarrett/retrotxtgo/README.md

 ## Compile to other platforms using Go

-Go supports a maylard of operating systems and platforms that can be built using any other supported platform.
+Go supports a number of operating systems and platforms that can be built using any other supported platform.
-So if you were on Linux and needed to compile a 32-bit version of RetroTxt to target Windows XP.
+Were you on a Linux system and needed to compile a 32-bit version of RetroTxt to target Windows 7.

 ```sh
 # to see a list of supported platforms